kaazing/gateway/doc/admin-reference/r_conf_service.md

 **Required?** Optional; **Occurs:** zero or one

-Use the `http.keepalive.timeout` accept-option to set the number of seconds ${the.gateway} waits after responding to a request and receiving a subsequent request on an HTTP or HTTPS connection before closing the connection.
+Use the `http.keepalive.timeout` accept-option to set the number of seconds the Gateway waits after responding to a request and receiving a subsequent request on an HTTP or HTTPS connection before closing the connection.
 The default value is `30` seconds.

 ##### Example